 |I made you beat your parents, nyah nyah nyah nyah NYAAAH nyah!|

 I don't care much for his current portrayal in the comics, but I felt like Dane DeHaan's Harry Osborn in the Amazing Spider-Man movies had potential.
 His was a Harry who wasn't hung-up on his father's approval and was someone I could have seen becoming Spider-Man's greatest foe in Norman's absence.
 Too bad it was not to be.

 Obviously nostalgia plays a large factor here as the original Hobgoblin was in some of the first Spidey comics I ever read, but Kingsley earns this spot on his own anyhow.

 Granted, mostly due to retcons, but this bastard got away with his crimes for so damn long through a string of patsies, stand-ins, and sacrificial lambs.
 Roderick Kingsley played the game smarter, not harder, and that made him seem pretty badass to me when all the cards were finally on the table.
 Not to mention the fact that Ned Leeds being the Hobgoblin never seemed right to me to begin with, so the bonus of wiping that away worked well too.

-The original Hobgoblin was one cold mama-jama, particularly under his creator, Roger Stern.
+The original Hobgoblin was one cold bastard, particularly under his creator, Roger Stern.
 He decayed a bit under Tom DeFalco, becoming the Rose's stooge...and of course once the revelation of his true true identity was revealed, most of the mystique was gone.